About.

 In the beginning...

 My journey into design began when I was taken under the wing of the marketing director of a large company near where I lived.
 I was fourteen years old.
-A world of brand messaging, the strategies behind ads, visual design, the personality of products, customer profiles, and the slightly disturbing usage of psychological understanding, all exploded, becoming a lifelong fascination.
-Design seemed integral to marketing, and my marketing mentor was also a graphic designer, so I developed a fascination for both.
+A world of brand messaging, the strategies behind ads, visual design, the personality of products, customer profiles, and the use of psychology, all exploded, becoming a lifelong fascination.
+In all of that, what struck me most was that design seemed integral to the process of communicating: it could help or hinder the ability of someone understand any message or piece of information.

 Design is...